morsapaes/mz-playground/cdc-mysql/README.md

 ENVELOPE DEBEZIUM;
 ```

-And then creating a materialized view on top of this source:
+And then create a materialized view on top of this source:

 ```sql
 CREATE MATERIALIZED VIEW mv_salaries AS